holidayextras/holidayextras.github.com/README.md

 You can now send people the link for your pull request and ask for a review.
 Your post should be reviewed with the following in mind:
 1. From a technical aspect (if required)
 2. From an editorial aspect (check for typos)
+Let's not be too critical when reviewing someone's blog post though.
+Highlight any glaring grammatical errors, but don't worry too much about restructuring sentences.
+As long as it flows well and reads well, we should be happy with it

 ### Reviewing a blog post
 Blog posts reviews will run the same as our day to day work (blog posts should be part of our work anyway).